Conflux-Chain/conflux-documentation/docs/core/core-space-basics/Intro.md

 ## Gas & Storage

-Core Space has a [gas mechanism](../../general/conflux-basics/gas).
-It is similar to Ethereum's gas mechanism.
-It also has a storage mechanism as a **pricing method for using storage**, check [storage specification](./storage) for details.

 Core Space incorporates a gas mechanism, akin to the one used in Ethereum, detailed further in the [gas mechanism overview](../../general/conflux-basics/gas).
 Additionally, it employs a storage collateral mechanism that serves as a pricing strategy for utilizing contract storage space.
 For more in-depth information, refer to the [storage specification](./storage).

 ## Sponsorship